1881-Harpy-Productions/kabegami-chan/README.md

 # kabegami-chan

+Personal project i made while i am learning python, just sharing if someone want to use it.\
+I think this will be usefull because windows slideshow wallpaper only picks from one folder. and not its subfolders.\
-personal project i made while i am learning python, just sharing if someone want to use it picks 1 image randomly from a folder, and set it as wallpaper. it can be timed to change it periodically or change just one
+picks 1 image randomly from a folder, and set it as wallpaper. it can be timed to change it periodically or change just one